I find that people think of websites as one-size-only... LARGE.

 - it forces you to confidently own the phrase "I am enough"—because you're not trying to prove anything!

 Keep in mind that people can still go to Wikipedia, IMDb, IBDb, BroadwayWorld, YouTube, etcetera to learn more about you!
+For most personal brands, you'll likely want to send subscribers to your social media versus email marketing—you can read my thoughts about both here.

 I call this building your dream home.
 This is what Maggie, Jonathan, Eric and I have built the most of.